 A Chinese philosopher once said, “You cannot speak of the ocean to a well frog.”
 So if you need a decision from people who only know life in their “well” and they don’t understand the “ocean,” it would help for you to show them the ocean.
 This might include giving them virtual tours of similar projects, showing them the latest trends from other facilities around the country or around the world, and/or arranging in-person tours so they can experience first-hand what others are doing and learn what they would do differently next time.
 Only then they can start having an informed conversation about the ocean.
 I know many clients who said that such tours not only added tremendous value to the project, but it dramatically improved their ability to make informed decisions.

-In the last article of this series, I will discuss ten tools to achieve decisions that stick.
+In part III of this series, I will discuss ten tools to achieve decisions that stick.

 From the same author